Xinyuan-LilyGO/T-Embed-CC1101/README.md

 **Examples of compilation in Arduion environment:**

-- ✅ audio_test : Record 15 seconds of audio and save it to your SD card.
 - ✅ bq25896_test : Battery management test.
 Print the battery status in the serial port.
 - ✅ cc1101_recv_irq ：Wireless reception test, display received messages in the serial port.
 - ✅ cc1101_send_irq ：Wireless sending test, display sent messages in the serial port.